ahmetaa/fast-dnn/README.md

 of speech to around 0.25-0.3 seconds.
 Which is acceptable even for the runtime systems.
 For details, please refer to the paper.

 ## Actual Speed
 In general, this network is about a magnitude of order faster than a naive C++/Java implementation.
-According to my tests, it is about 30%-50% times faster than networks that uses BLAS (Via JBlas).
+According to my tests, it is about 2 times faster than networks that uses BLAS (Via JBlas).
+Speed difference is lower when compared to C++ Blas, it is (around %30 faster) [https://plus.google.com/+AhmetAAkın/posts/RQwqZh9GyPg].
 When using Java API, it may take a small hit because of the JNI.
 This library allows usage of very large DNNs (such as 7 2048 node hidden layers and 8000 output nodes).
 But for small networks, speed difference may not be significant.

 ## Limitations
 * Only tested in Ubuntu Linux x86-64 (Event then, C++ side may need to be re-compiled).